-It is well atppreciated that functions cannot have finite support in the temporal (or spatial) and spectral domains at the same time (Slepian 1983).
-Finding and representing signals that are optimally concentrated in both is a fundamental problem in information theory which was solved in the early 1960s by Slepian, Landau, and Pollak (Slepian and Pollak 1961; Landau and Pollak 1961, 1962).
+It is well appreciated that functions cannot have finite support in the temporal (or spatial) and spectral domain at the same time (Slepian 1983).
+Finding and representing signals that are optimally concentrated in both is a fundamental problem in information theory which was solved in the early 1960s by Slepian, Landau, and Pollak (Landau and Pollak 1961, 1962; Slepian and Pollak 1961).
 The extensions and generalizations of this problem (Daubechies 1988, 1990; Daubechies and Paul 1988; Cohen 1989) have strong connections with the burgeoning field of wavelet analysis.
-In this contribution, however, we shall not talk about wavelets, the scaled translates of a "mother" with vanishing moments, the tool for multi-resolution analysis (Daubechies 1992; Flandrin 1998; Mallat 1998).
+In this contribution, however, we shall not talk about wavelets, the scaled translates of a "mother" with vanishing moments, the tool for multiresolution analysis (Daubechies 1992; Flandrin 1998; Mallat 1998).
 Rather, we devote our attention entirely to what we shall collectively refer to as "Slepian functions," in multiple Cartesian dimensions and on the sphere.

-These we understand to be orthogonal families of functions that are all defined on a common, e.g., geographical, domain, where they are either optimally concentrated or within which they are exactly limited, and which at the same time are exactly confined within a certain bandwidth, or maximally concentrated therein.
-The measure of concentration is invariably a quadratic energy ratio, which, though only one choice out of many (Donoho and Stark 1989; Riedel and Sidorenko 1995; Freeden and Windheuser 1997), is perfectly suited to the nature of the problems we are attempting to address.
+These we understand to be orthogonal families of functions that are all defined on a common, e.g., geographical, domain, where they are either optimally concentrated or within which they are exactly limited, and which at the same time are exactly confined within a certain bandwidth or maximally concentrated therein.
+The measure of concentration is invariably a quadratic energy ratio, which, though only one choice out of many (Donoho and Stark 1989; Freeden and Schreiner 2010; Freeden and Windheuser 1997; Michel 2010; Riedel and Sidorenko 1995), is perfectly suited to the nature of the problems we are attempting to address.
 These are, for example: How do we make estimates of signals that are noisily and incompletely observed?
 How do we analyze the properties of such signals efficiently, and how can we represent them economically?
 How do we estimate the power spectrum of noisy and incomplete data?
 What are the particular constraints imposed by dealing with potential-field signals (gravity, magnetism, etc.) and how is the altitude of the observation point, e.g., from a satellite in orbit, taken into account?
 What are the statistical properties of the resulting signal and power spectral estimates?

-These and other questions have been studied extensively in one dimension, that is, for time series, but remarkably little work had been done in the Cartesian plane or on the surface of the sphere.
+These and other questions have been studied extensively in one dimension, that is, for time series, but until the twenty-first century, remarkably little work had been done in the Cartesian plane or on the surface of the sphere.
 For the geosciences, the latter two domains of application are nevertheless vital for the obvious reasons that they deal with information (measurement and modeling) that is geographically distributed on (a portion of) a planetary surface.
-In our own series of papers (Wieczorek and Simons 2005; Simons et al. 2006; Simons and Dahlen 2006) we have dealt extensively with Slepian's problem in spherical geometry; asymptotic reductions to the plane (Simons et al. 2006; Simons and Dahlen 2007) then generalize Slepian's early treatment of the multidimensional Cartesian case (Slepian 1964).
+In our own recent series of papers (Dahlen and Simons 2008; Plattner and Simons 2013, 2014; Simons and Dahlen 2006, 2007; Simons et al. 2006, 2009; Wieczorek and Simons 2005, 2007) we have dealt extensively with Slepian's problem in spherical geometry.
+Asymptotic reductions to the plane (Simons et al. 2006; Simons and Wang 2011) then generalize Slepian's early treatment of the multidimensional Cartesian case (Slepian 1964).